What’s Open and What’s Not on Lake Texoma

 Water level update

-Lake Texoma conservation pool is at 614.51 feet
+Lake Texoma conservation pool is at 619.32 feet (Current level – hourly updates)

-Reservoir release is 19 cubic feet per second on Thursday 04May17 Time: 0500 hours
+Reservoir release is 10119 cubic feet per second on Friday 02Jun17 Time: 1400 hours (Current Reservoir release is not available.)

 No Gate Changes have been made in the last 4 days